 - Group C: Pre-breakfast TSH 66.93, post-breakfast TSH 61.22

-Is this effect just simply the circadian rhythm?
+Is this effect simply caused by the TSH circadian rhythm?
 Maybe.
 They should have tested other meals, not just breakfast, because TSH can have a steep decline between 6am and 12pm in people not taking thyroid medication.

 TIP: Delay breakfast until after your early morning lab test to increase chances of a higher TSH.

 A study in two pre-menopausal women taking Levothyroxine monotherapy discovered that the mid-month rise in Estrogen created a significant rise in TSH levels.
-(Benvega et al, 2017)
+(Benvenga et al, 2017)

 The blood test was taken every day of the month at 8 – 8:30 AM over 36 months (3 years).
 They found a monthly rise and fall in TSH in two women aged 30 and 32 years.